 - Input validation.
 This verifies that information entered by a user conforms to an accepted format, length, type, whitelisted data structures (e.g. name, age, address), radio and drop-down menu options, etc.

-- Use a web application firewall that monitors incoming and outgoing traffic of your web servers, identifies threat patterns and acts as a barrier between web application (e.g. a search box) and the internet.
+- Use a web application firewall that monitors incoming and outgoing traffic of your web servers, identifies threat patterns and acts as a barrier between web applications (e.g. a search box) and the internet.

 What is Cyber Insurance and What it Covers